 1-Halloween is considered an American celebration (and that’s not a compliment)

-2-Many French people see Halloween as too commercial
+3-Many French people see Halloween as a commercial event

 The French are fiercely proud about their customs almost to a snobbish fault.
-Anything or in this case, any celebration which disrupts or takes away from those traditions are often seen as a threat not a treat.
+Any celebration which disrupts or takes away from those traditions are often seen as a threat not a treat.

 5-Costumes are typically scary and NEVER cute